phpDocumentor/phpDocumentor/docs/manual/for-users/plugins.rst

 6. The **parse** task creates a File collection, which collects all files that are to be parsed (or ignored) from the given arguments and configuration.
-7. The **parse** task then sends the File collection to an instance of the DocBlox_Parser class and starts the parsing process.
+7. The **parse** task then sends the File collection to an instance of the phpDocumentor_Parser class and starts the parsing process.
 8. A File is taken from the collection and is processed by the Static Reflection component